innogames/ltc/README.md

 # Description
-Jmeter Load Test Online Monitor
+JMeter Control center.

-Online web-application for analyzing JMeter test results and monitoring the running tests.
+Online web-application for CI Load testing with JMeter, future replacement for Jenkins + Plugins + Jmeter combination.
+Now it is possible to  analyze JMeter test results and monitoring the running tests which were started in console mode (incl. distribution testing).
 Designed for integration with Jenkins.
 In post-job script need to include script datagenerator_linux.py which will populate database with all necessary data.